Build Your Future With An Electrical Technology Certificate

-All NOCE Electrical Trainee courses are tuition-free.
+All NOCE Electrical Technology courses are tuition-free.
 However, students are responsible for covering the cost of textbooks, course supplies, and a parking pass.

-The ELET program can be completed in as little as 16-20 months.
+The Electrical Technology program can be completed in as little as 18-20 months.

 Career opportunities upon completion of this certificate include: